Mladen Milovanović

 Mladen Milovanović (Младен Миловановић; c.
 1760 – 1823) was a Serbian merchant and politician who served as the prime minister of Serbia from 1807 to 1810.
 A notable voivode during the First Serbian Uprising, he briefly served as a representative in the cabinet of Matija Nenadović and was the first minister of defence from 1811 to 1813.

 Biography

 Born to Drobnjak clan ancestry, he became a wealthy merchant prior to the first uprising in goods trading.
 He had a strong influence on Karadjordje.

+During the Slaughter of the Knezes (January 1804), Mladen was captured and imprisoned by Kučuk-Alija, the worst of the four leaders of the Dahije.
+During the Burning of the Inns, Karađorđe exchanged 18 Janissaries for Mladen's release, and threatened Kučuk-Alija that he would raze Kragujevac if he didn't comply.
+Mladen was sent to Topola and the captives to Kragujevac.

-After the defeat of Serbia, he went abroad, and in 1814 arrived in Khotyn, then part of the Imperial Russia, where he remained until 1821.
+After the suppression of the uprising in 1813, he went abroad, and in 1814 arrived in Khotyn, then part of the Imperial Russia, where he remained until 1821.
 Milovanović was one of the wealthiest people in Serbia of his time, which was a matter of controversy.

 He was killed in 1823 while crossing over the Zlatibor and on the road to Montenegro, by order of Prince Miloš Obrenović.
 In April 1823, Prince Miloš gave the order in Kragujevac to Serdar of Zlatibor Jovan Micić to escort Milovanović to Lim, and further transfer him to Montenegro.
 Micić's associates Leko and Simo Kovač killed him in the Očka mountain on Zlatibor during an alleged escape attempt by Milovanović.